Japan's ex-leader Shinzo Abe assassinated during a speech

 Police said Yamagami was responding calmly to questions and had admitted to attacking Abe, telling investigators he had plotted to kill him because he believed rumors about the former leader's connection to a certain organization that police did not identify.

 Dramatic video from NHK showed Abe standing and giving a speech outside a train station in Nara ahead of Sunday's parliamentary election.
 As he raised his fist to make a point, two gunshots rang out, and he collapsed holding his chest, his shirt smeared with blood as security guards run toward him.
-Guards then leapt onto the gunman, who was face down on the pavement.
+Guards then leapt onto the gunman, who was face down on the pavement, and a double-barreled weapon was seen nearby.

 Prime Minister Fumio Kishida and his Cabinet ministers hastily returned to Tokyo from campaign events around the country after the shooting, which he called "dastardly and barbaric."
 He pledged that the election, which chooses members for Japan's less-powerful upper house of parliament, would go on as planned.